godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 For certain animation states, we may need to transition into another state when its finished.
 To handle this, we check for every possible animation state.
-If we need to, we transition into another state.
+If we need to, we will transition into another state.

 .. warning:: If you are using your own animated models, make sure that none of the animations are set
              to loop.
 Looping animations do not send the ``animation_finished`` signal when they reach